metamellow/Q2E/blerp.md

     - I would have to turn OFF the require statement so that users CAN try with wrong password (winning number)
     - I would profit from the tax, while id also need to stock the contract to begin with
     - The cost could double every time?
 Or something like that
+- Frontend
+    - will need to try to obfiscate the salt on question enter